-Home and contents insurance policies in Australia are often divided into two groups: “defined” (or “listed”) events policies, and “accidental damage” policies.
+When looking at home and contents insurance policies in Australia, you might often come across a couple of terms: defined events and accidental damage.
 We break down the jargon to explain the difference.

 - Malicious damage